California Lawyers Help Motor Scooter Accident Victims

 Serving clients in the San Jose, San Francisco and Sacramento areas

 Motor scooters are an inexpensive, low-emission form of transportation in California.
 But, like bicycles, scooters offer little protection to riders.
 Even when the rider is wearing a helmet, scooter accidents can cause severe injuries.

-If you have been injured in a scooter accident that was caused by someone else’s negligence, you should consult an experienced San Jose scooter and bicycle accident lawyer at Needham Kepner & Fish.
+If you have been injured in a scooter accident that was caused by someone else’s negligence, you should consult an experienced San Jose scooter and bicycle accident lawyer at Needham Kepner Fish & Rickard LLP.

 What constitutes a motor scooter in California

 The California Department of Motor Vehicles (DMV) has a range of licensing and registration requirements for motorcycles, motor-driven cycles, mopeds, motorized bicycles and motor scooters.
 According to the DMV: